dpnyk/deepikanayak.com/work/2015-09-03-zephyr-mobile-app.md

 ---

 # Product

-Zephyr Enterprise Edition is a test management platform best suited for departments that have; mature processes, run multiple projects in parallel with very structured testing cycles, and a lot of automated and/or manual testing.
+The product is a test management platform best suited for departments that have; mature processes, run multiple projects in parallel with very structured testing cycles, and a lot of automated and/or manual testing.
 We built a mobile app for their existing software testing product.

 ## Responsibilities